 I wasn't feeling either of the movies I rented from my local video store last night, so I decided to give the ol' roulette wheel a spin.
 I sort of quailed when the result came up as We Are the Night (2011, directed by Dennis Gansel), a German vampire movie.
 I thought: "Vampires.
 Crap."
 Vampires are probably the most played out, most annoying archetype in the horror tarot these day, whether from the proliferation of paranormal romance novels or the vampire-themed soaps all over television or the goddamn sparklers in the Twilight movies.
 I really do try to leave my preconceptions behind when watching movies I haven't seen, but sometimes, it's really, really hard.

 Anyway, We Are the Night opens well with a scene on an airplane, where the pilot and all of the passengers have had their throats ripped out by a trio of lady vampires.
 The plane is approaching Berlin, and with no one to fly the plane ("You shouldn't have killed the pilot," one of our vampiresses deadpans), the three jump ship and let the plane crash.
-I kind of warmed up to the movie a little with this scene, because it's a neat modern reworking of the arrival of the Demeter in Dracula.
+I warmed up to the movie a little with this scene, because it's a neat modern reworking of the arrival of the Demeter in Dracula.
 I thought: "Okay, maybe this isn't going to suck."

 Friday, December 16, 2011